skilled-reflection/skilled-reflection.github.io/book/c04-gdn-self.md

 [](figs/rm-garden1.png)

 # The Garden
-## for 601
-2021-10-12-1203

-### Lesson: student vs school
 ## "Student vs. School"

 **Task 1.
 3m, 40w.**
-List four objectives, goals, course or program requirements that are
+List four course objectives
+or program requirements that are
 most on your mind right now.
-Whether most frustrating, or most critical
-to you, even 'impress my professor'.

-Your current program requires things your 10 year plan does not.
 Courses impose a number of
 conditions on your life:
 1. Fixed time: courses